 - The other semester could be Psychology, or Sociology, or Anthropology

-- 500 hours of documentation healthcare experience (volunteer or paid)
+- 250 hours of documented healthcare experience until further notice (volunteer or paid)

 - Submitting an application to CASPA (Central Application Service for Physician Assistants)